automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

       return

-This might work fine in a production environment where calling the API successfully is the main goal, but for test code, our main goal for interop APIs is not just to make a successful call.
-We have several competeing goals.
-For test code our goal is not necessarily success but the goals are:
+This might work fine in a production environment where calling the API successfully is the main goal, but for test code, our main goal for interop APIs is not just to make a successful calls.
+We also have several competeing goals:

   * Check expected behavior (for success and failure)
   * Capture detailed data in failure contexts